-Injuries at Canadian construction sites in 2014 resulted in 232 fatalities, making it one of the most dangerous industries to work in.
+Injuries at Canadian construction sites in 2014 resulted in 232 fatalities according to the Association of Workers’ Compensation Boards of Canada, making it one of the most dangerous industries to work in.
 While prevention is key, safety doesn’t happen on its own, it requires active participation by everyone – from office workers to the people handling equipment and performing tasks.
-Below are 5 tips for a safer and healthier work environment in 2018:
+Below are 5 tips for a safer and healthier work environment every day:

 You don’t need to be ascending the Matterhorn to know that hand and foot placement is important.
 When climbing anything, make sure your boots are clean and you’re wearing gloves that offer good grip in wet conditions.Taking an extra minute to check these things can be the difference between spending a day at work versus in the ER.

 “At least I don’t have to worry about altitude sickness.”